Swapnilbhattacharya/pwn.college_swapnilB/Digesting_Documentation.md

 in a manpage to print my flag.

 ## Helpful programs
+This challenge is about using the help argument in some programs which do nat have a man page.
+In this way they tell us how to perform a particular task using them.
 ### My solve
 **Flag:** `pwn.college{oHCV6xtY8DTPi_gihEpc-SoiSwZ.QX3IDO0wiM5gjNzEzW}`
+I was supposed to use the help argument on the challenge program.
+I did so and i got a list of arguments to pass for various functions.
+I saw a -p argument which would print some value to make the -g option print my flag i did so and found my required value i then passed the value into the -g argument to get the flag.
 ```bash
 hacker@man~helpful-programs:~$ /challenge/challenge --help
 usage: a challenge to make you ask for help [-h] [--fortune] [-v] [-g GIVE_THE_FLAG] [-p]